ColumbusCollaboratory/circlepackeR/README.md

 #NOTICE: If you hover over the different circles, they tell you a little information about each country.

-#By using the Columbus Collaboratory's version of circlepackeR I was able to make a graph that uses color column and quartile values to show something meaninful#
+#By using the Columbus Collaboratory's version of circlepackeR I was able to make a graph that uses color column and quartile values to show something meaningful